Isotretinoin: Prescribing restrictions

 Isotretinoin is a teratogen; there is about a 20–35% risk for congenital defects in infants exposed to the drug in utero, and about 30–60% of children exposed to isotretinoin prenatally have been reported to show neurocognitive impairment.
-Because of this risk, there are strict controls prescribing isotretinoin to women who have potential to become (or be) pregnant while taking isotretinoin and many strongly advise to terminate their pregnancies because of the 20-60% risk.
+Because of this risk, there are strict controls prescribing isotretinoin to women who have potential to become (or be) pregnant while taking isotretinoin and many are strongly advised to terminate their pregnancies because of the 20-60% risk.
+Isotretinoin is also not recommended for use by breastfeeding women.

-In the United States, since March 2006, the dispensing of isotretinoin is run through a website called iPLEDGE.
-The US Food and Drug Administration (FDA) requires the companies marketing the drug to put this website in place as a risk evaluation and mitigation strategy.
-These companies formed a group called the Isotretinoin Products Manufacturing Group, and it hired Covance to run the website.
+In the United States, since March 2006, the dispensing of isotretinoin is run through the iPLEDGE program, under the direction of the Food and Drug Administration.
 Prescribers, pharmacists, and all people to whom the drug is prescribed need to register on the site and log information into it.
 Women with child-bearing potential must commit to using two forms of effective contraception simultaneously for the duration of isotretinoin therapy and for a month immediately preceding and a month immediately following therapy.
 Additionally, they must have two negative pregnancy tests 30 days apart and have negative pregnancy tests before each prescription is written.

-In most countries, isotretinoin can only be prescribed by dermatologists or specialist physicians; some countries also allow limited prescription by general practitioners and family doctors.
+In most countries, isotretinoin can only be prescribed by dermatologists or specialist physicians; some countries also allow limited prescriptions by general practitioners and family doctors.
 In the United Kingdom and Australia, isotretinoin may be prescribed only by or under the supervision of a consultant dermatologist.
 Because severe cystic acne has the potential to cause permanent scarring over a short period, restrictions on its more immediate availability have proved contentious.
-In New Zealand, isotretinoin can be prescribed by any doctor but subsidised only when prescribed by a vocationally-registered general practitioner, dermatologist or nurse practitioner.
+In New Zealand, isotretinoin can be prescribed by any doctor but subsidized only when prescribed by a vocationally-registered general practitioner, dermatologist or nurse practitioner.